talibasya/webpack-screencast/README.md

 Add `vendor` directory with old scripts.
 Add `resolve` param for `webpack`, which helps with *require* paths.
 More readable style.
 Include to project old scripts (with global functions, variables) to own project using `exports-loader` and `imports-loader`

+## 28 external libraries - expose and script-loader
+`expose` - loader writes exports modules to global variable.
+`script-loader` - strange thing.
+Makes string from the script and run via `eval`.